Skip to content

 To search for a specific organization template, follow these steps:

-2. Under the Organizations Administration View, click on the Search Bar and type the name of the desired organization template.
+2. Under the Organizations Administration View, click the Search Bar and type the name of the desired organization template.

 The following image shows the Gallery Card Templates Administration Page.
 Here, administrators can add and delete Gallery card templates.